jhumelsine/jhumelsine.github.io/_posts/2023-09-26-template-method-design-pattern.md

 With an overridable default, a class developer is basically conveying in the contract, “I think this method will satisfy your needs.
 But it may not.
 If it doesn’t then override it.
 Oh, and if you do decide to override it, be sure to honor the intent of the contract.”
 I’m not sure all developers honor contracts when overriding methods.

-What if the method being overridden performs authentication and authorization rejecting an invalid client request?
+What if the method being overridden performs authentication and authorization rejecting an invalid User?
 How do we know that the extending class will also perform the authentication and authorization?
 We don’t.

 But we can use the Template Method to get the best of both worlds.
 Authentication and Authorization cannot be overridden, and the extending class can still override the basic behavior.
 ```java